From the Newsroom to the Classroom: CFINR’s Campus Speaker Initiative Gains Momentum

 October 15, 2025—The Center for Integrity in News Reporting’s new campus speaker initiative is rapidly expanding across the country, connecting award-winning journalists with college students to discuss objectivity, fairness, and the craft of trustworthy reporting.

-Since outreach began in June, more than a dozen journalism schools have accepted or expressed interest in hosting visits from CFINR award winners and finalists, with several events already completed and more scheduled through spring 2026.
+Since outreach began in June 2025, nearly two dozen journalism schools have accepted or expressed interest in hosting visits from CFINR award winners and finalists.
 The program brings working reporters to universities and colleges at no cost to the host institution, covering all travel and lodging expenses.

 Each campus visit is tailored to the host’s needs, ranging from keynote forums to classroom drop-ins or Q&A sessions.
 Journalists discuss topics such as sourcing, verification, transparency, and the ethical judgment calls that shape public trust in their work.

 The initiative has already drawn strong participation from both universities and reporters.
-Middle Tennessee State University’s Scott Borchetta College of Media and Entertainment hosted Milwaukee Journal Sentinel reporter Cleo Krejci on Sept.
-22, where she presented to about 250 students and visited classes in digital media and advanced reporting.
+Middle Tennessee State University’s Scott Borchetta College of Media and Entertainment hosted former Milwaukee Journal Sentinel (now MinnPost) reporter Cleo Krejci in September 2025, where she presented to about 250 students and visited classes in digital media and advanced reporting.

-At the University of Southern California’s Annenberg School for Communication and Journalism, 2025 finalist Bonita Miyagi of The Villages Daily Sun and 2024 finalist Chris Fulton of the Mountain Home Observer visited Sept.
-30 to discuss local accountability reporting and public-records investigations.
+At the University of Southern California’s Annenberg School for Communication and Journalism, 2025 finalist Bonita Miyagi, the former executive editor of The Villages Daily Sun in Florida, and 2024 finalist Chris Fulton of the Mountain Home Observer in Arkansas, visited in late 2025 to discuss local accountability reporting and public-records investigations.

-The University of Georgia’s Grady College of Journalism and Mass Communication is preparing an Oct.
-29 forum featuring Curt Hills of The Villages Daily Sun and will host BBC correspondent Anthony Zurcher in November.
-Additional visits are being planned with the University of Florida, University of North Carolina, High Point University, and the University of Missouri.
+Other campus visits have included the University of Georgia’s Grady College of Journalism and Mass Communications hosting Curt Hills of The Villages Daily Sun and BBC correspondent Anthony Zurcher, and a visit by CNN's Em Steck to High Point University in North Carolina.
+Additional visits have also included the University of Florida, University of North Carolina, and the University of Missouri.

 Universities can choose the visit format that fits their curriculum—whether a keynote talk, panel discussion, or sequence of class visits.
 CFINR covers the costs and matches the visiting journalist based on the program’s needs and timing.